epiforecasts/EpiNow2/README.md

 development.

-It estimates the time-varying reproduction number on cases by date of infection (using a similar approach to that implemented in the [`{EpiEstim}`](https://github.com/mrc-ide/EpiEstim)).
+It estimates the time-varying reproduction number on cases by date of infection (using a similar approach to that implemented in [`{EpiEstim}`](https://github.com/mrc-ide/EpiEstim)).
 Imputed infections are then mapped to observed data (for example cases by date of report) via a series of uncertain delay distributions (in the examples in the